 The corrections of equity as at the beginning of the tax year (see above) are weighted and deducted pro rata temporis, aggregated per quarter and considered to have occurred in the middle of the quarter.

-On application, associated companies may form a group for tax purposes and compensate losses within the group with profits in the same year.
-In order to apply for group taxation, certain conditions (eg, participation of more than 50% of capital and voting rights of subsidiaries by a Liechtenstein group parent company) have to be met.
-Losses are allocated on a pro-rata basis according to the participation held.
+Upon application, associated companies may form a group for tax purposes and compensate losses within the group with profits in the same year.
+In order to apply for group taxation, certain conditions have to be met (eg, participation of more than 50% of capital and voting rights of subsidiaries by a Liechtenstein group parent company).
+Losses are allocated on a pro rata basis according to the participation held.

 The allocated losses are taxed retrospectively, inter alia, when the loss-making company makes profits again or leaves the group.
 After five years, tax is recovered retrospectively irrespective of profits in the group company.
 This is only a temporary tax suspension.